rlennon/chickchickrun21/README.md

 ### Meetings

-    Stand-ups will occur on <date, time and timezone>.
+    Stand-ups will occur on Mondays, 7.30 PM UTC (automated) and Wednesdays, 7 PM UTC (presential).
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
-    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every other <day & time>.
+    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every other Wednesdays 7PM UTC.
     Please add and update items within Jira prior to the sprint planning session.
     Sprint retro will occur <frequency, date & time>.
     The order that people present their sprint retro updates will be based on <sample: alphabetical> order of those present at the meeting.